Apple discontinues Mac Pro desktop in favour of the Mac Studio

 Bloomberg News reported on the discontinuation plan in December.
 Earlier in March, Apple killed off the Pro Display XDR monitor, which had been launched in tandem with the newest Mac Pro design in 2019.
 In its place, it released new Studio Displays aimed at its other Macs.

 Apple is planning updated Mac Studio models later in 2026 with faster processors, Bloomberg News has reported.
 The Mac Pro was Apple’s only manufactured-in-America device.
-But the company said in February that it will begin building the Mac mini at a facility in Houston later in 2026.
+But the company said in February that it will begin building the Mac mini at a facility in Houston, Texas, later in 2026.
 BLOOMBERG